JCWoodworker/cuttingBoardCorner/README.md

 ## Feature Updates

+### New Features 6/011/2024
+* Admin can now add a new product and select an image from their device
+  * No validation set up form fields yet
+  * Image size validation is not working
+* Admin can now delete a product
+  * Deleting brings up confirmation dialog
+  * This permanently deletes the product from the database
+  * This does NOT delete the image from S3
+* Admin product list items now show title and description on screens over 600px wide
+  * Only title is shown on smaller screens

 ### New Features 6/04/2024
 * Admin page is now available to logged-in users with the admin role
   * Admins can view, add, and delete products